Hacefr/Mordle/README.md

-# Project Title
+# Mordle: ALPHA

-A short, one-sentence description of what this project does and who it is for.
+A Wordle-like clone with my own twist on it! its very early in development and has a lot of placeholders

 ## 🚀 Features